atuttle/semaphore/README.md

 (How you do that is left as an exercise for you.
 Once I've implemented it in my app I'll probably blog about how I did it and link to that blog post from here.)

 ALSO, feature flags allow you to dynamically segment the user population.
-As we'll see below, I've already got support for %-based rollouts, as well as specific user-attribute and environment-attribute filtering.
+As seen above, I've already got support for %-based rollouts, as well as specific user-attribute and environment-attribute filtering.

 # Why roll your own?
 I created this because I got fed up trying to implement [FlagSmith](https://flagsmith.com) and [Split.io](https://www.split.io) in my app.
 They both assume that if you're using Java then you're willing/comfortable using Maven (strike 1), both of their docs barely cover SDK instantiation and I couldn't get either of them even simply on its feet let alone doing something useful (strike 2), and it's (mostly) just "if-statements", right?
 Why can't we host that ourselves? (strike 3)